trizin/avax-subnet-customization/README.md

 #### `gasLimit`

 Total gas limit for all transactions in the block.
+Keep in mind that this impacts how much computation happens in one block.
 This is set to `8,000,000` in C-Chain.
-This value also represents the maximum amount of gas a single transaction can use.
-Keep in mind that the gas limit impacts how much computation happens in one block.
+Also, the value represents the maximum amount of gas a single transaction can use.

 #### `targetBlockRate`